Top 10 JavaScript Array Methods Every Web Developer Must Know

 3. every( )

-The every( ) array method is used to check all the elements for the defined function.
-It will then run a test of all the elements to find whether all of them pass the test for a certain value.
+The every( ) array method checks all the elements for the defined function.
+It will then test all the elements to find whether they all pass the test for a specific value.
 If the test is passed, it will return a true.
 Otherwise, it will return a false.

-For example, if an array includes ages of all the teachers in the school and the function is to check whether all of them are below 30.
-Then the
+For example, if an array includes the ages of all the teachers in the school, the function is to check whether all of them are below 30.
+Then, the

 every( ) method will check all the array elements.
-If all of them are under 30, it will show a ‘true’.
-It will stop the process the time it finds a ‘false’ value, and return a ‘false’.
+If all of them are under 30, it will show a 'true'.
+It will stop the process when it finds a 'false' value and returns a 'false' value.

 Syntax for every( ) method is: